 Due to Chinese government regulations, all foreign tour groups in Tibet must be accompanied by an official licensed Tibetan guide.
-Our guide will accompany us on our activities in Lhasa and travel with us all the way to the Tibet/Nepal border.
-While we try to request experienced guides with a good level on English, please note that we often have no control over which guides are assigned to our groups and some may be very new to guiding or have limited communication skills.
-You will still be accompanied by an Intrepid leader from Beijing to Kathmandu, sometimes your leader will change at the Nepal border.
+Depending on the departure, you will either have a Tibetan Intrepid leader from Beijing to the Chinese border and a Nepalese Intrepid leader after making the crossing (as Tibetans are not permitted to travel outside of China) or a Chinese Intrepid leader for the duration of the trip and be accompanied by a local Tibetan guide during your time in Tibet.
+In this case, while we try to request experienced guides with a good level of English, please note that we often have no control over which guides are assigned to our groups and some may be very new to guiding or have limited English communication skills.

-Take a Tibetan lesson to learn some basic greetings, numbers and phrases.
+Take part in a Tibetan lesson to learn some basic greetings, numbers and phrases.

-Learn how to make one of the staples of Tibetan cuisine - momos (steamed dumplings).
+Learn how to make momos (steamed dumplings), one of the staples of Tibetan cuisine, in a cooking class.

 Please note that inside many of Tibet's monasteries and temples, including Potala Palace, photography is not permitted.
 In those buildings where it is permitted, often this requires the purchase of a photo permit.
 Your guide can organize this photo permit for you for an additional fee.

-Visit the Sera Monastery where the monks hold daily debating sessions.
+Visit the Sera Monastery where the monks hold dramatic daily debating sessions.